uniloftsky/nukkit-lifesteal-plugin/README.md

-# com-baseplugin
+# Nukkit Lifesteal plugin
-Nukkit template plugin
+Plugin for Nukkit Server Software that adds a Lifesteal feature.